AISSMSCodingClub/About/README.md

 # About

-Hey Folks, Welcome this a place where we can share
+Hey Folks, Welcome this is a place where we can share

 1)what we are currently learning or working on and source for it

-2)any competition or opportunity that we may come across on the on the internet or from friends
+2)any competition or opportunity that we may come across on the on the internet or from friends(checkout 'Resources' repo)

 3)project ideas